onwardplatforms/agent-runtime-poc/README.md

 - Python 3.11
 - .NET 7.0 or later
+- Node.js and npm (for the Web UI)
 - `jq` command-line tool for formatting JSON responses (optional but recommended)

 ## Setup